daveberning/labelfloat-css/README.md

 Change the colors to the focus, inactive, and invalid focus states!
 Just find and replace the above HEX codes with another or other color value.

 #Updates Planned
 Version 2 will come with refactored code and SASS support.
+Bower and other web packages are planning to be supported soon.

 #Change Log
 * **V1.1:** Updated base label float css classes from "labelfloat-" to "lf-".
 Also added an additional style for radio buttons and checkboxes.